 Note that a mortgage broker can shop around all the different mortgage products out there and find the best one for you whereas a bank typically will only guide you towards their own loan programs.
 There are pros and cons to using a mortgage broker or a bank for your home loan.

 In the US, if a buyer is putting down less than 20% on the home, they will be required to get PRIVATE MORTGAGE INSURANCE (PMI).
-The less a buyer puts down on a home the greater the perceived the risk for the lender.
-The PMI rates can vary between 0.2% up to 1.5% depending on the credit rating of the buyer and perceived risk for the lender.
+The less a buyer puts down on a home the greater the perceived risk for the lender.
+The PMI rates can vary from 0.2% up to 1.5% depending on the credit rating of the buyer and the perceived risk for the lender.